When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-This great ebike is now available in the US with a higher power output 500w motor and a top speed of 20mph.
+This great e-bike is now available in the US with a higher power output 500w motor and a top speed of 20mph.
 The NCM Moscow Plus has a high capacity 48v 16ah battery, Tektro hydraulic disc brakes and Suntour XCM forks with 100mm travel.
-This model uses the more advanced C7 LCD display with increased functionality and has 24 speed gears with Shimano Crankset and Acera 8-speed rear mech.
+This model uses the more advanced C7 LCD with increased functionality and has 24-speed gears with Shimano Crankset and Acera 8-speed rear mech.
 There is also a throttle fitted.

 I have ridden the EU spec version and that was fairly nippy, so I would imagine with double the power on tap this US version is an absolute joy to ride!

-The centre piece of this Electric bike is the DAS-Kit X15 geared rear hub motor: This durable 250W rear electric hub motor is known for its efficiency and high torque output.
+The centrepiece of this Electric bike is the DAS-Kit X15 geared rear hub motor: This durable 250W rear electric hub motor is known for its efficiency and high torque output.
 It offers a reduction ratio of 1:5 and a maximum torque of 55 Nm, which is excellent for such a small motor.
-This German designed hub motor definitely punches above its weight and it is refreshing to see such a high quality unit on an affordable ebike.
+This German-designed hub motor punches above its weight and it is refreshing to see such a high-quality unit on an affordable e-bike.

-Multi-function LCD display: The Das-Kit LCD display gives you all the information you would expect, including journey time and mileage.
-It also has 6 power levels of pedal-assist, so you can fine-tune the power output to suite your needs.
+Multi-function LCD: The Das-Kit LCD gives you all the information you would expect, including journey time and mileage.
+It also has 6 power levels of pedal assist, so you can fine-tune the power output to suit your needs.